voedger/reqmd/docs/systests.md

 Golden annotation syntax:

-- `// line-`: Remove the previous non-annotation line
+- `// line-`: Remove the previous non-GoldenAnnotation line
-- `// line+`: Add a line after the previous non-annotation line
+- `// line+`: Add a line after the previous non-GoldenAnnotation line
   - Multiple statements are allowed and processed in order
-- `// line`: Replace the previous non-annotation line
+- `// line`: Replace the previous non-GoldenAnnotation line
 - `// line1`: Insert a line at the beginning of the file
   - Multiple statements are allowed and processed in order
 - `// line>>`: Append a line at the end of the file